IIIF/api/source/presentation/4.0/model.md

 {: #SpotLight}
 > `"type": "SpotLight"`

-Spot Light emits a cone of light in a given direction from a single point.
+A Spot Light emits a cone of light in a given direction from a single point.
 The Spot Light's `angle` property defines the radius of the cone.
 The default angle is client dependent if not specified.

-The Spot Light emits in the negative Y direction by default, but the orientation of the light can be altered by subsequent transforms, or by setting the `lookAt` property.
+A Spot Light emits in the negative Y direction by default, but the orientation of the light can be altered by subsequent transforms, or by setting the `lookAt` property.

 <img src="https://raw.githubusercontent.com/IIIF/3d/eds/assets/images/angle-of-cone.png" title="Angle of cone" alt="diagram of cone geometry showing how the angle of the cone is defined" width="250"/>